turingschool/career-development-curriculum-site/resources/terminal_directions.md

 ---

 ## Overview
 Turing provides a space for professional portfolios on [our website](https://terminal.turing.edu/profiles).
-Employers come to this part of our site to find candidates, and we also share these with employers who come to us asking for candidates.
-Terminal also functions as a job board -- this is where the job postings in #job-hunt come from!
+These portfolios can be used during your job hunt - you can send out links to your profile, and Turing staff may share your profile to employers who come to us asking for candidates.

 ### How to Set It Up
-You will receive an email invitation from the Career Dev team at the beginning of Mod 3.
+You will receive an email invitation from the Career Dev team inviting you to create a Terminal profile.
+If you have not received this invite, you can request an invite by reaching out to Megan McMahon - @megan on slack.

 To set up your profile:
 * Log into Terminal at [https://terminal.turing.edu/developers/sign_in](https://terminal.turing.edu/developers/sign_in)